JessicaHudak/docs/docs/guides/Platform/InstallingForgeOS.md

 :::

 :::info
-If you're installing Forge/OS on a **Forge/Ctrl**, press F11.
+If you're installing ForgeOS on a **Forge/Ctrl**, press F11.
 You may need to enter the **BIOS Admin password**.
 Contact READY Support if you run into this issue.
 :::